 Applying for a Licence

 If your child has been successful, the client will have to apply for a Licence for your child to perform.
 This is to protect your child's welfare and cover their time out of school for any performance related work.
 Without all your documents held on file we will be unable to make your application successful and we do not have time to ask you for the following documents at the time of application.
 Please ensure we have the following on your file for your child if you have successfully joined the agency.
 We regret we are unable to submit your child for work until we have these.

 - Copy Birth Certificate

-- Two passport sized photos and Part II Licence Application
+- Part II Licence Application

 - A letter from your school to say it is okay for your child to be away from school on the days they are needed for the job (we will ask you to get this at the time of submitting a licence)